-In World First, Venice To Trial Day Tickets
+In world first, Venice to trial day tickets

 The "Venice Access Fee" targets only daily tourists entering the old town between 8:30 am and 4:00 pm, with tourists staying in hotels, minors under 14, and the disabled among those exempt.

-For the time being, there is no ceiling on the number of tickets distributed each day.
+For the time being, there is no ceiling on the number of tickets -- downloaded in the form of a QR code from a website (https://cda.ve.it/en/), distributed each day.

 Legal Disclaimer: